hyperion-project/hyperion.docs/README.md

 ## Documentation
 This repository contains the [Hyperion](https://github.com/hyperion-project/hyperion.ng) documentation build files.
-It's written in Markdown with [VuePress](https://vuepress.vuejs.org/) as static site generator.
+It's written in Markdown with [VuePress 2](https://v2.vuepress.vuejs.org/) as static site generator.

 ### Development
 To edit or translate the documentation, it's not necessarily required to follow these steps (As we use Markdown).
 But if you want to check the results, please do so.